 I asked about dive regulators in the Republic of Tonga and BCDs in the city of Chicago.
 I got an email back within minutes stating they would add a chapter about that.
 Just like that!

 They promised me one chapter would be added to cover what I asked.
 I wonder how they will mix statistics about scuba regulators in Tonga and BCDs in Chicago.
-It seems obvious to me that this email reply was an automatic reply.
+It seems obvious to me that this email reply was a copy/paste reply.
 It doesn’t matter what you ask… They will promise you a chapter about it, right away, just like that, as soon as you send them five thousand dollars.

 It must be great to have infinite, instant knowledge about everything, everywhere!

 Check the LinkedIn profile of the market research company wanting to get US$5K from you.

 If you actually find a company profile, check who the employees are.
 Does it look credible?